Fang717/Abatron-firmware/README.md

-Abatron firmware for BDI1000 and BDI2000 and BDI3000.
-Abatron’s debug tools were the top of the line when they were first introduced.
-The BDI3000 was the final version of the BDI family of debug probes.
-It replaced the BDI2000 on April 15th, 2008, which itself had replaced the BDI1000.
+# Abatron BDI Firmware & Hardware Archive – BDI1000, BDI2000, BDI3000
+This repository collects firmware, documentation, and hardware details for the Abatron BDI series of JTAG debug probes: BDI1000, BDI2000, and BDI3000.

+Abatron's BDI probes were industry-leading tools for embedded debugging, widely used in professional environments for ARM, PowerPC, and MIPS platforms.
+The BDI3000, introduced on April 15, 2008, was the final model in the product line, succeeding the BDI2000 and BDI1000.

+Key contents include:

+- Firmware files for BDI1000, BDI2000, and BDI3000

+- Hardware information for BDI2000 units

+- Historical notes and lifecycle data

+- Useful for restoration, reverse engineering, or archival purposes

-Abatron announced the "End of Life" for its BDI Products on March 9th, 2015.
+**Note:** Abatron officially announced the **End of Life (EOL)** for all BDI products on **March 9, 2015**.

-BDI2000 Hardware information is included.
+This repository aims to preserve the legacy of Abatron’s tools and support ongoing development or recovery efforts by the embedded community.